Bristol, Quebec: Language

 Due to the fact that many visitors come to Norway Bay in the summers, these statistics may change.

 Tourism and attractions

-Norway Bay is a popular summer destination with hundreds of cottages and two hotels catering to tourists.
+Norway Bay is a popular summer destination with hundreds of cottages and one hotel catering to tourists.
 Also located here is McLellan Park with a public beach and wharf on the Ottawa River.

 During the months of June, July, and August, Norway Bay is considered home to hundreds of families.
 At the wharf, there are swimming lessons, and at the beach there are kayak and canoe adventures.
 Norway Bay has grown incredibly the past decade due to the many opportunities it brings to all ages.

 Other outdoor activities include cycling on the Cycloparc PPJ trail, sampling agritourism and local food and drink products at Coronation Hall Cider Mills, golfing at Pine Lodge the local golf course, boating, fishing, and hiking.

 In the winter, snowmobiling can be done on local trails, and on top of the frozen river, if temperatures permit.